………………Mold, mold, mold…

 6. Avoid Hang Drying Clothes Inside

-A typical load of laundry, weighing about 9 lbs., will add about 4 pints of water to your home, increasing indoor humidity by about 30 percent.1 Mechanical tumble dryers can quickly dry loads of laundry, just be sure that the dryers exhaust fan is directed outside, to help direct removed moisture outside.
+A typical load of laundry, weighing about 9 lbs., will add about 4 pints of water to your home, increasing indoor humidity by about 30 percent.1 Mechanical tumble dryers can quickly dry loads of laundry, just be sure that the dryer exhaust fan is directed outside for optimal mold prevention.

 7. Clean with Products that Prohibit Mold Growth